Records held

 Digitised records

 Many of our school admission registers are available online through FamilySearch.
-You can search by pupil name within the collection: Australia, South Australia, School Admission Registers, 1873-1985 (you will need to sign up for a free account) .
+You can search by pupil name within the collection: Australia, South Australia, School Admission Registers, 1873-1985 (external site) (you will need to sign up for a free account) .

 Not all school admission registers have been digitised and published.
 You can view original registers at our Research Centre or ask us for a digital copy through our Copying and Digitisation Services.